lazarust/DiscordNLPBot/README.md

 export INFERENCE_API_KEY=<SET EQUAL TO HUGGINGFACE API TOKEN>
  ```
 4. Finally, starting up the bot is as simple as running `docker-compose up bot`.

+## Usage
+There are currently only two main functions/commands that are implemented both of them only work when used in a reply:
+1. `/summarize` This command sends all messages in the thread of replies and passes them though [this model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) and returns a summary.
+2. `/sentiment` Similar to the previous command, but this only takes the most recent message, passes it to [this model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) and returns a dictionary of sentiment predictions.

 ## Future Plans
 There are some upgrades I want to do to this bot including, creating a Slack version, and creating a Twitter version.
 If there are any other things